AnnulusGames/LitMotion/docs/articles/en/motion-configuration.md

 #### WithOnComplete

-Specifies the callback at the end of the playback.
+Specifies a callback at the end of the playback.

+#### WithOnCancel

+Specifies a callback for when the motion is canceled.

 #### WithScheduler